anastasiuspernat/Shadertoy-Screensaver/README.md

 ## Usage

-In the options give the Shadertoy shader ID the ID of the shader you want to show.
+In the options give the Shadertoy shader IDs - the list of IDs (separated by comma) of the shaders you want to show.
 For example for the shader in URL [https://www.shadertoy.com/view/dtG3z1](https://www.shadertoy.com/view/dtG3z1) the shader ID is `dtG3z1`.
-You also need to provide the API key that you can request from [https://www.shadertoy.com/myapps](https://www.shadertoy.com/myapps).
-After pressing `Done` the shader will be downloaded and used as your screensaver.
+And for two shaders it could be `DtyfRh,mtyGWy` You also need to provide the API key that you can request from
+[https://www.shadertoy.com/myapps](https://www.shadertoy.com/myapps).
+After pressing `Fetch` the shaders will be downloaded.
+And hitting close will use them as your screensaver.

 ## TODO

-* List of multiple shaders
 * Allow user to load shaders from disk to allow using shaders which are not available via the API
-* Randomize shaders from list on start/over time
 * HDR support
 * Specify FPS limit
 * Random number generator/sahder variable